 - 1. What news does Lisa have for Miki?

 - 2. Who do you think Victor is?

-- 3. Why do you think Lisa is excited for Miki about Victor?
+- 3. Why do you think Lisa is excited to Miki about Victor?

 - 4. Why is Miki in a hurry?

-- 5. What strategies do you have to pass on difficult news or instructions tactlfully?

 Passives

 We can use the passive to focus on what is done, and who or what is affected.
 Passive verbs are formed with be + the past participle of a transitive verb.